Go-to Instagram Marketing Strategies for Higher Education

 For schools, however, it isn’t the just the size of Instagram’s audience that is impressive.
 The site has proven to be especially effective at driving brand awareness and engagement, and it has quickly become an essential tool for connecting with prospective students online.

-Its highly visual nature also makes it much more universal than other social media sites, making it especially useful for attracting international students.
-In fact, a recent student survey conducted by Hobsons even showed some correlation between the amount of Instagram followers UK universities had and their international enrollment numbers:
+Instagram’s highly visual nature also makes it much more universal than other social media sites, making it especially useful for attracting international students.
+A 2017 student survey conducted by Hobsons even showed some correlation between the amount of Instagram followers UK universities had and their international enrollment numbers:

 However, Instagram’s continued success has brought some new challenges for schools.
-Increased numbers of users mean more competition and decreasing organic reach, while the site’s move away from a chronological newsfeed to an algorithm-based model last year has also made it harder for schools to maintain their visibility on the site.
+Increased numbers of users means more competition and decreasing organic reach.
+Since Instagram adopted an algorithm-based model in 2016, many schools have found it difficult to maintain their visibility on the site, and the algorithm has only became more selective with time.

 Simple but Effective Instagram Marketing Strategies for Higher Education